 Short-term employee benefits such as wages and salaries, paid annual leave and time owed for current employees are recognised as an expense in the year in which employees render service.
 An accrual is made against the services in the Surplus / Deficit on Provision of Services for the cost of leave earned by employees but not taken before the year end.
-The accumulated cost is carried as a liability on the Chief Constable's balance sheet and reversed out of the General Fund Balance by a credit to the Accumulated cost is carried entirely as a liability on the Chief Constable's balance sheet, due to the Iow number of employees employed by the PCC there is no accrual made for the cost of leave earnt but not taken in relation to the PCC's employees, this is judged not to be material and this judgement is kept under review.
+The accumulated cost is carried as a liability on the Chief Constable's balance sheet and reversed out of the General Fund Balance by a credit to the Accumulated cost is carried entirely as a liability on the Chief Constable's balance sheet, due to the accumulated cost is carried entirely as a liability on the Chief Constable's balance sheet, due to the low number of employees employed by the PCC there is no accrual made for the cost of leave earnt but not taken in relation to the PCC's employees, this is judged not to be material and this judgement is kept under review.